rhaetor/camel/components/camel-mllp/README.md

 the functionality required by Healthcare providers to communicate with other systems using the MLLP protocol.

 The component uses byte[] payloads, and relies on the Camel type conversion system for converting other payload types to/from byte[].
-This allows using other HL7 Libraries (i.e. HAPI) to parse the messages.
+This allows using other HL7 Libraries (that is, HAPI) to parse the messages.
 The component provides a 'charset' URI option that will cause the endpoint to set the CamelCharsetName property on the exchange which allows the proper conversion of byte[] to String payloads for Consumers.